helloapro/js-cr1/README.md

 ## Known Bugs ##

-The click function is causing the user profile in the larger well on the main page to populate on a user selection when the search results are greater than one.
-Will fix this later.
+Some of the github project URLs overflow outside of the well boundary depending on the window size.

 ## Languages/Technologies Used ##